thepurpleowl/thepurpleowl.github.io/_pages/personal.md

 [//]: # (<img align="right" src="https://github.com/rctatman/rctatman.github.io/blob/master/images/circus_pic.jpeg?raw=true">)

-Besides my time in front of PC, I like to read biographies, blogs and sometimes watch different tv series.
-I take part in outdoor activities, sports (TT, swimming) and gaming.
+Besides my time in front of PC, I like have brief reads, blogs.
+I love to socialize over food(so if you're in Bangalore, hit me up :) ).
-I love to declare myself as a voracious movie watcher and gentle foodie and love to socialize over food.

-In addition, I enjoy occasional running, cycling sessions along with hiking and travelling.
-In fact I have a bucket list of places, would love to travel.

-I would love to be known by my handle "**thepurpleowl**"; of course only in tech community; someday :) !!

-Link to Neural Network Course : [//]: # (<src="https://github.com/rctatman/rctatman.github.io/">)
+I like to take part in outdoor activities and sports (TT, swimming).
+I occasionally go on cycling trip sessions.
+I love travelling and in fact have a travel bucket list.